 - Pale complexions should not use vibrant colors.

 To relieve stress you can have a makeup artist do your wedding day makeup.
-Wedding Hair And Makeup Artist if you enjoy doing your own makeup but need some more tips, visit a makeup consultant.
+Makeup Artist Website if you enjoy doing your own makeup but need some more tips, visit a makeup consultant.

 It’s your day!
 You are going to look absolutely beautiful!